vbashur/hints/kotlin.md

 ```
 * companion object might implement an interface (`companion object : Factory<A>`)
 * companion object can be a receiver of extension function: `fun Person.Companion.fromJSON`
+* companion object could only be one per a class

 ## Conventions